ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

     may not need such extensive spatial coverage for your analysis.
 If you have a fairly small area of interest, you can download and mosaic only the bursts you need.
   - **File sizes are smaller.** This is particularly important for users with limited internet access.
-Each OPERA RTC-S1 GeoTIFF file is on the order of 8 MB, and you download each polarization separately.
+Each OPERA RTC-S1 GeoTIFF file is on the order of 8 MB, and you can download each polarization separately.
 In contrast, ASF's RTC GAMMA products are delivered as a zip file, which includes all available polarizations.
 These zip files are generally upwards of 500 MB for products at 30-m pixel spacing, which can be challenging to download successfully over slower connections.